keriz21/ColdSwift_capstone_project/README.md

 ## Usage
 To use the application:

-1. **Download and Install**: Download the app from the Google Play Store and install it on your Android device.
+1. **Download and Install**: Download the app and install it on your Android device.
 2. **Register**: Sign up using your personal details, including ID card verification and facial recognition.
 3. **Browse Events**: Search for the concert or event you want to attend.
 4. **Purchase Ticket**: Select the event, make a payment using the secure gateway, and purchase your ticket.